Mhaziq-DvOps/Mhaziq-DvOps/README.md

 ---

 ## ⚡ Fun Fact
 I believe **data analysis isn't about numbers—it's about impact**.
-Let's turn raw data into real decisions.
+I learnt to explores data to meaningful insights.

 ---